-Inquisitive hummingbirds are likely to investigate any potential food source, and their curiosity can get them in trouble when they become trapped indoors without knowing how to get back out.
-If you have a hummingbird in the house, however, it is easy to help help them escape safely.
+Inquisitive hummingbirds are likely to investigate any potential food source.
+And their curiosity can get them into trouble when they become trapped indoors without knowing how to get back out.
+If you have a hummingbird stuck in your house or another structure, it's important to know how to help it escape safely.

 Where Hummingbirds Get Trapped